kqazi/mp-eks-demo/README.md

 helm repo list
 ```

-Next start up Tiller in the background in your local environment:
+Next start up Tiller in a new terminal  in your **local environment**:

 ```
 tiller -listen=localhost:44134 -storage=secret -logtostderr